rosedu/rosedu-people/CONTRIBUTING.md

 ##### You don't have access to this repo.
 TODO - using forks

-TODO - common steps, pull requests using hub.
+TODO - issue number in commit, pull requests using hub.

 TODO - run the test suite!
 TODO - code review